nelsonjchen/docker-quick-llama/README.md

 ## Usage

+apologies for the skeitchiness

 Make sure you have accounts on vast.ai or runpod.io or similar, and have some money loaded on them.

-Specify this image and target a GPU that is at least a 1080 or above.
+Specify this image and target a host and GPU that is at least a 3080 or above with CUDA 12.

 In the built environment, login and install the weights accordingly to the guide.
-Included in the image is `aria2c`, a wonderful download tool that supports BitTorrent and HTTP downloads.
+You can download weights with `curl -L -O` as well.
+Alternatively you can use aria2c to torrent alternative sources for the weights.

 ### Vast.ai